CVanfleet/dry-oar/README.md

-# Welcome to WDD 100 -- Introduction to Web Design and Development
+# Welcome to WDD 130 -- Web Fundamentals

 You should use this as a starting point to begin the course.